PredictiveScienceLab/advanced-scientific-machine-learning/book/types_and_models/01_why.md

-# Typing Systems and why We Care
+# Type Systems and why We Care

 Python has dynamic typing, which means that the type of a variable is determined by the value it holds.
 This is in contrast to static typing, where the type of a variable is determined by its declaration.
 In a statically typed language, a variable can only be assigned a value of a type compatible with its declaration.
 In a dynamically typed language, a variable can be assigned a value of any type.